-Born and raised in Fredericton, Steve left to attend University of Guelph where he received his graduate of the Bachelor of Science in Agriculture.
-Following graduation, Steve lived and worked on a Dairy Farm before landing an opportunity with The Co-operators handling Farm related claims.
-This was the beginning of a 35 year career (so far) with this national co-operative that Steve says “still hold all the grassroots values of small co-ops and community at the forefront of their vision”, a perfect fit for his own values and interests.
-Steve worked in Alberta, Guelph, Ottawa, and Fredericton before settling in Moncton as District Manager for New Brunswick/PEI where he works with Financial advisors to build and manage their operations.
-Over the years, he obtained his Chartered Insurance Professional and Certified Professional Accountant designations.
+Born and raised in Fredericton, Steve left to attend University of Guelph where he received his Bachelor of Science in Agriculture and then lived and worked on a dairy farm before landing the opportunity of a lifetime to work with The Co-operators.
+Steve says this was the beginning of a 35 year career (so far) with a business that “still holds all the grassroots values of the community at the forefront of their vision”, a perfect fit for his own values and interests.
+Over the years, Steve worked for The Co-operators in Alberta, Guelph, Ottawa, and Fredericton before settling in Moncton as District Manager for NB/PEI and earning his Chartered Insurance Professional and Certified Professional Accountant designations.

-Steve has served on numerous boards including the Certified General Accountants, Moncton Chapter and the Goldeye Foundation in Alberta, an organization that operates a youth camp at the foothills of the Rockies and provides co-operative and leadership education to young people.
-“I have become more aware than ever of the needs of our communities and see the crucial need for a strong Co-operative and Social Enterprise development system.
+Steve has served on numerous boards including the Certified General Accountants Association and the Goldeye Foundation that operates a youth camp at the foothills of the Rockies and provides co-op and leadership education to youth.
+“I have become more aware than ever of the needs of our communities and see the crucial need for a strong co-op and social enterprise system.
 I was very excited to have been elected to the Board of CECNB in June 2016, and even more proud to have the opportunity to serve as Chair.”

 Paul Bundschuh, Vice President